opf/openproject/modules/gitlab_integration/README.md

 * Click on generate in the API row.
 * Copy the generated key.
 You can now configure the necessary webhook in Gitlab.

-### The webhook in Gitlab
+### The webhook in GitLab

-In Gitlab you have to set up a webhook in each repository to be integrated with OpenProject.
+In GitLab you have to [set up a webhook](https://docs.gitlab.com/ee/user/project/integrations/webhooks.html#configure-a-webhook-in-gitlab) in each project or in a group ([Premium Users](https://docs.gitlab.com/ee/user/project/integrations/webhooks.html#group-webhooks)) to be integrated with OpenProject.

 You need to configure just two things in the webhook:

-1. The URL must point to your OpenProject server’s Gitlab webhook endpoint (/webhooks/gitlab).
+1. The URL must point to your OpenProject server’s GitLab webhook endpoint (/webhooks/gitlab).
 Append it to the URL as a simple GET parameter named key.
 In the end the URL should look something like this:

    ```
    http://openproject-url.com/webhooks/gitlab?key=ae278268
    ```

 2. Enable the required triggers:
    1. Push events
    2. Comments
    3. Issues events
    4. Merge request events
+   5. Pipeline events

 Now the integration is set up on both sides and you can use it.

-> **Note:** If you are installing and configuring OpenProject on the same server as Gitlab you will need to enable in Gitlab the option "Allow requests to the local network from web hooks and services" so that it can send the data locally to the OpenProject webhook since they will be on the same machine.
+> **Note:** If you are installing and configuring OpenProject on the same server as GitLab you will need to enable in Gitlab the option [`Allow requests to the local network from web hooks and services`](https://docs.gitlab.com/ee/security/webhooks.html#allow-requests-to-the-local-network-from-webhooks-and-integrations) so that it can send the data locally to the OpenProject webhook since they will be on the same machine.

 ## How to report bugs or issues